sturla-freyr/HBV202G_FinalProject/README.md

 ## 📘 License

-This project is licensed under the MIT License – see [LICENSE](LICENSE) for details.
+This project is dedicated to the public domain under the [CC0 1.0 Universal (Public Domain Dedication)](LICENSE).
+You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.